DanialBruce/PublicProjects/UDP_senders_receiver/README.md

 These are very simple UDP application based on Socket module of Python.

-visit  https://docs.python.org/3/library/socket.html for offcial documentation.
+visit  https://docs.python.org/3/library/socket.html for official documentation.

 These programs were used to test communications with OLIMEX MOD-WIFI-ESP8266 module.